 Welcome to the official mobile app for The Rhode Island International Film Festival!
 This app is a joint development of EDGE Media Network and The Rhode Island International Film Festival; it's designed to be a comprehensive guide to the annual festival each year in Providence, RI, including events, photos, film screenings and interactive features.

 Eye International Film Festival™.
-The popular and acclaimed festival celebrating global cinema and artists, is pleased to announce its 2013 program.
+The popular and acclaimed festival celebrating global cinema and artists, is pleased to announce its 2014 programming.
 The slogan this year is “You Know You Want to Look.”
-During the Festival, which runs April 14-19 & 28th, more than 50 films will be showcased.
+During the Festival, which runs April 6-13th, more than 50 films will be showcased.
 All screenings will be free of charge and open to the public and screened on the campus of Roger Williams University in Bristol, RI.

 the state of Rhode Island.)
 Through its affiliation